by-covid/gtn/docs/ro-crate-in-python/index.md

 ## Creating an RO-Crate

-In its simplest form, an RO-Crate is a directory tree with an `ro-crate-metadata.json` file at the top level (a "crate").
-This file contains metadata about the other files and directories in the crate, represented by [data entities](https://www.researchobject.org/ro-crate/1.1/data-entities.html).
+In its simplest form, an RO-Crate is a directory tree with an `ro-crate-metadata.json` file at the top level.
+This file contains metadata about the other files and directories, represented by [data entities](https://www.researchobject.org/ro-crate/1.1/data-entities.html).
 These metadata consist both of properties of the data entities themselves and of other, non-digital entities called [contextual entities](https://www.researchobject.org/ro-crate/1.1/contextual-entities.html).
 A contextual entity can represent, for instance, a person, an organization or an event.

 Suppose Alice and Bob worked on a research project together, and then wrote a paper about it; additionally, Alice prepared a spreadsheet containing experimental data, which Bob then used to generate a diagram.
 For the purpose of this tutorial, you can just create dummy files for the documents: